How To Build A Weekend Reset Routine That Refreshes Your Mind and Boost Productivity.

 Clutter can often make your mind feel scattered and your home chaotic.
 I recommend spending 15-20 minutes daily tidying up specific areas.
 Starting with the living room, kitchen, and bedroom.

-It doesn't have to be a deep clean, just enough so your home feels calm and ready for the week ahead.
+It doesn't have to be a deep clean; just enough to make your home feel calm and ready for the week ahead.

 person folding clothes watching tv